gustafnk/microservice-websites/index.md

 ### [Integrating on code](#integrating-on-code)

-In our retail example, integrating on code means that the Orders team will develop and publish code that the Product team will take a dependency on.
+In our retail example, integrating on code means that the Orders team will develop and publish code that the Product team will depend on.
 The teams need to agree on the mechanisms necessary to render the component.
 Now, if the Product team need to integrate with a Recommendations team, they too need to agree on the mechanisms necessary to render the component.

 On the server side, one could agree to use the JVM and to only use JVM-based languages.
 Or, maybe to use some other form of interoperability technique between two separate run-times.